Stochastic Regret Guarantees for Online Zeroth- and First-Order Bilevel Optimization: Stochastic OBO with Access to First- and Inner Second-Order Oracles

 The local regret \eqref{reg:non:bilevel:dynamic:cons} compares the leader's decision \(\m{x}_{t}\) to the stationary points \(\m{x}_t^*\) satisfying $ \mc{P}_{\mc{X},\alpha_t} \left(\m{x}_t^*; \nabla f_{t} (\m{x}_{t}^*, \m{y}_{t}^*(\m{x}_{t}^*)) \right) = 0. $ This can also be viewed as dynamic local regret, as the baseline corresponds to a stationary point of the leader's objective \( f_t \).

-Previous work on (nonconvex) OBO examined unconstrained local regret using window-smoothed objectives: $ F_{t,w}(\m{x}, \m{y})= ({1}/{w}) \sum_{i=0}^{w-1} f_{t-i}(\m{x},\m{y}). $ For \( w = 1 \) and \( \mc{X}=\mb{R}^{d_1} \), this reduces to \eqref{reg:non:bilevel:dynamic:cons}. \cite{tarzanagh2024online,lin2024non} showed that \( w=o(T) \) ensures sublinear regret under slow variations in \(\{F_{t,w}\}_{t=1}^T\), while rapid changes can lead to deviations.
-However, smoothing may misrepresent regret (Figure~\ref{fig:rapvssmooth}).
+Previous work on (nonconvex) OBO examined unconstrained local regret using window-smoothed objectives: $ F_{t,w}(\m{x}, \m{y})= ({1}/{w}) \sum_{i=0}^{w-1} f_{t-i}(\m{x},\m{y}). $ Works such as \cite{tarzanagh2024online,lin2024non} showed that choosing \( w=o(T) \) ensures sublinear regret under slow variations in \(\{F_{t,w}\}_{t=1}^T\), whereas rapid changes can lead to significant deviations.
+However, smoothing may misrepresent the regret behavior (see Figure~\ref{fig:rapvssmooth}).
 This paper introduces a new projection-based local regret notion \eqref{reg:non:bilevel:dynamic:cons} without smoothing, and establishes sublinear regret for constrained OBO.

 \textbf{Online Gradient Descent (OGD)}.
 One of the most widely used algorithms for online (single-level) optimization is OGD~\cite{zinkevich2003online}.
 The procedure for OGD is as follows: For each \( t \in [T] \), the algorithm selects \( \m{x}_{t} \in \mc{X} \), observes the function \( f_t : \mc{X} \subset \mb{R}^d \rightarrow \mb{R}\), and updates according to